codermarcel/SimpleController/README.md

 ### Request and Application injection

-You can also ask for the current Request and Application objects like this:
+You can also ask for the current Request and Application objects like this:</br>
-Note for the Application and Request objects, SimpleController does the injection based on the type hinting and not on the variable name!
+Note : for the Application and Request objects, SimpleController does the injection based on the type hinting and not on the variable name! </br>

 ```php